Roe v. Wade

 Every January, on the anniversary of the Supreme Court's 1973 decision to legalize abortion, WORLD reviews pro-life progress and regress over the previous year.

-WORLD's annual Roe v.
+WORLD’s annual Roe v.
 Wade issue often includes photos of babies.
-In our 2013 issue, the photos on our cover and many featured inside the issue show a few of the millions of babies saved through God's grace and the work of pregnancy resource centers, and every year that number increases.
+In our 2014 issue, the photo on our cover shows one of the millions of babies saved through God’s grace and the work of pregnancy resource centers, and every year that number increases.
 We hope to make publishing such photos an annual tradition.

 Red zone defense

 With our most-observed secular holiday, Super Bowl day, coming this year on Feb.
 6, we're hearing a lot about what happens in "the red zone," the part of the football field that extends from the 20-yard line to the end zone.
 Meanwhile, abortion proponents are defending their own bloody red zone against a reinvigorated pro-life movement.